The Inner Workings of Photography Print Shops

 “Some days, I want to give it away for free!
 But most days, I try to remember the amount of time I have spent with the flower I photographed.
 I appreciate my knowledge and love for the bloom, and then I price it.”

 Dutch Love, Ashley Woodson Bailey

-While each photographer’s hurdles in creating a print shop were distinctive, they found common ground in the unanticipated benefits: they’re all about people.
+While each photographer’s hurdles in creating a print shop were distinct, they found common ground in the unexpected benefits: they’re all about connecting with people.

 “Being able to interact with a whole new demographic and group of creatives is amazing,” KT exclaims.
 “Collaborating with interior designers is incredible, and it’s a field I have always been fascinated by.
 I love the opportunity to rub elbows with these talented designers and be a part of their projects.”
 Similarly, Ashley lauds her network and the friendships she’s formed in pursuing her print shop.

 Thinking about starting your own print shop?
-These seasoned pros all had their own take on the best advice for photographers thinking about getting in on the print shop game.
+These seasoned film photography pros all had their own take on the best advice for photogs thinking about getting in on the print shop game.